for UC Faculty

-- Cover Page with contact information, abstract, and signatures (pdf form available, blank or with form fields.
+- Cover Page with contact information, abstract, and signatures (pdf forms available, blank or with form fields.

 - Project Plan (not to exceed three pages): provide a narrative statement explaining the request for funds, including proposed activities and a time-line.